GretchenKoch/GK-Data-Projects/rabbit-hole-timer/README.md

 ## 📁 `rabbit-hole-timer`

 **Overview**
-*Rabbit Hole* is a gamified Pomodoro-style timer designed to support focus and healthy distraction for users with executive function challenges—whether due to neurodivergence or simply a tendency to fall down increasingly irrelevant (but fascinating) tangents.
+*Rabbit Hole* is a gamified Pomodoro-style timer designed to support focus and healthy distraction for users with executive function challenges—whether due to neurodivergence or simply a tendency to follow increasingly irrelevant (but fascinating) tangents.

 **Concept**
 Building on the traditional Pomodoro structure, *Rabbit Hole* introduces an animated cartoon rabbit that body doubles with the user.
 The rabbit works alongside you in its own little home office, typing at a computer during focus sessions.
 When it's time for a break, the rabbit leans into the screen and climbs through the monitor into a side-scrolling tunnel system—a visual metaphor for entering a “rabbit hole.”